 American Express, Discover, MasterCard and Visa have adopted chip card for the last remaining market, the United States, by October 1, 2015.
 Because of the mag strip technology investment by US merchants, the card associations specify interoperability into some future time.
-Interoperability is the acceptance of cards with a chip and magnetic stripe.
+Interoperability is the acceptance of credit and debit cards with a chip and magnetic stripe.

 Let Shift Processing help you make sure your business is covered when your next chargeback comes around.

 Want a new terminal that accepts EMV?
 The new Ingenico iCT220 terminal is EMV level 1, level 2 and PCI PED 2.0 certified.
 A built in 32-bit RISC crypto-processor provides a scalable and high-performance platform to support reinforced security applications, all without significant impact on transaction speed or reliability.
 The ICT220 was designed to ensure a higher level of transactions without failure or error.
 You’ll love the design and ergonomics of this terminal.
 The high contrast displays on the Ingenico ICT220 allows you as the merchant to display your logo or branding with each use of the terminal.
 You can easily connect this terminal with a modem, ethernet or USB to provide unparallelled connectivity.
 POS terminals like the ICT220 allow for connectivity no matter where you are - in the office, on the go or on the sales floor.